 This gallery contains 1 photo.

-There aren’t a lot of opportunities in a standard curriculum for students to think philosophically.
-Hopefully, teachers still find ways to give them time for such discussions.
-In the past, I’ve written about the…
+Great resource!
+Wish I had this available for my government.
+Engage Their Minds There aren’t a lot of opportunities in a standard curriculum for students to think philosophically.
+Hopefully, teachers still find ways to give them time for such discussions. … Continue reading →

 This gallery contains 17 photos.